 Activity Evidence that supports this approach Challenge number(s) addressed For children to have the experience of learning to play a musical instrument. (£4.90 per hour £4.90 x 38 hours x 2 pupils = £372.40) Sutton Trust - Education Endowment Foundation (EEF) research states - 'the impact of arts participation on academic learning appears to be positiveImproved outcomes have been identified in English, mathematics and science learning.'
 Currently 12/20 (17%) KS2 pupils are learning to play a musical instrument.
 1 Continue to promote engagement with other PP pupils.
 Create a nurture space (£1,000 - Resources) Create a Nurture Room to support the social, emotional and mental needs of pupils.
 Buy resources to support sensory, social, emotional and mental need.
-Sutton Trust - Education Endowment Foundation (EEF) research states - 'Social and emotional interventions have an 1 identifiable and significant impact on attitudes to learning, social relationships in school, and attainment itself (four months' additional progress on average).'
+Sutton Trust - Education Endowment Foundation (EEF) research states - 'Social and emotional interventions have an 1

+Further Costings Roofing - £3670 Internal Restructure- £2000 (joinery) Plastering/decoration £1400 identifiable and significant impact on attitudes to learning, so- cial relationships in school, and attainment itself (four months' additional progress on average).'